 Online education does not constitute a threat to company revenues or branding.
 Using MOOCs for employee development provides enormous benefits including accessibility, affordability and specific training.
 The specific training allows collaborations to develop employees' skills and possibly gain competitive edge.
-Moreover companies need every tool to grow in a competitive global marketplace.
+Moreover companies need every tool to grow in a competitive global marketplace because the threat of lacking behind is all around.

-6. Possible Future Trends
+6 Possible Future Trends